tobiasbriones/ep-wparp/README.md

-# Example Project - WPARP - Web Project Auto Reload Poll
+# Example Project: WPARP - Web Project Auto Reload Poll
 [![License](https://img.shields.io/github/license/TobiasBriones/example.programming.tool.php.wparp)](https://github.com/TobiasBriones/example.programming.tool.php.wparp/blob/master/LICENSE)

 Script that reloads the page on the browser when changes are detected on the targeted files to keep track of; similar to a Live Server.
 Changes are detected only if the file size changes with respect to the last modification.